zacksimpson/reminders-web/README.md

 ## Support

 Reminders Web, as well as the rest of my LPIII tools, are developed in my free time.
+With this project in particular, I am also footing the server bill.
 If you've found any of it has been useful, I'd love to hear from you!
 Feel free to reach out [here](mailto:zacksimpson24@gmail.com).
 Another way to support is to [consider sponsoring](https://github.com/sponsors/zacksimpson).
 Either way, it means a lot!